 Gain a greater understanding of the structure and meaning of medicinal word parts, and know the meaning of terminology relating to animal form and function, and veterinary clinical practice.

 The course cost is £1,050 plus Awarding Body Fees of £125.
-Payment will be made by invoice and will be payable by head office providing prior authorisation is granted.
-Without agreement it is expected fees will be individually payable.
+Payment will be made by invoice providing prior authorisation is granted.
+Without agreement it is expected that fees will be individually payable.

 For further information regarding authorisation, payment or VetPartners related queries please contact email@example.com or your Business Support Manager.